fsprojects/ProjectScaffold/docs/content/index.md

 # ProjectScaffold

-## Getting started

-Used to initialialize a prototypical .NET/mono solution including file system layout and tooling.
+##What is ProjectScaffold?
+ProjectScaffold helps you get started with a new .NET/Mono project solution with everything needed for successful organising of code, tools and publishing.

+We recommend you use ProjectScaffold for all new projects.

-This includes [Paket](paket-package-management.html) dependency management and a [FAKE](fake-build.html) build process that:
+Tools include [Paket](paket-package-management.html) for dependency management and [FAKE](fake-build.html) for automating the build process

+FAKE -
 * allows a simple [one step release process](release-process.html)
 * works with most [build servers](build-servers.html)
 * compiles the application and [runs all test projects](running-tests.html)